 Switzerland Job Interview Tips

 The overseas career requires more than just the obvious Switzerland CV with Switzerland cover letter writing and translation.
 You must pass the Switzerland job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Switzerland.

-Do not misjudge the impact a Switzerland job interview can have on the result of your adventure!
+Do not misjudge the impact work in Switzerland can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Most visits to Switzerland are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Swiss authorities have carried out a number of investigations and operations against terrorist networks.

 Prepare yourself for the job interview.
 Find out information about the company you want to work for.
 In addition, research the prospective host country’s cultural and business practices so you can make a good first impression.
 Books and online guides about cultural differences can help.

 Practice (preferably in local language) your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Look less serious and more cheerful.
 Smile.
 Be positive.

 Be aware that, the same keywords you used in your CV will be the foundation for your job interviews.
 Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

 The initial job interview usually lasts an hour.
 The number of job interviews varies a great deal, depending on the company, the position and whether or not tests are involved.
 Sometimes larger companies use psychological tests, but most companies use verbal and numerical psychometric tests.